oesteban/hcph-sops/docs/processing/qaqc-criteria-FC.md

 # QA criteria for denoised data

-!!! warning "Contradictory QA criteria"
+!!! warning "Contradictory QA counter-measures"
-    Please be aware that the QA criteria outlined in the different sections directly contrast one another.
+    In the following two subsections, the suggested counter-measures when QA criteria are not met propose changing the cut-off frequency of the low-pass filter in opposed directions, and therefore, *solutions compete*.
-    Therefore, finding a trade-off that respects the QA criteria across all three group visualizations is necessary.
+    Although challenging, finding a trade-off cut-off that meets all QA criteria across all three group visualizations is necessary.

 ## FC distributions